 Alli has also been proven effective for patients who are only slightly overweight.
 A clinical trial published in the Annals of Pharmacotherapy journal tested the effects of Alli taken over 16 weeks in patients who were categorized as “mildly to moderately overweight.”

-Patients in this trial were put on a restricted calorie diet and took either Alli or a placebo pill.
-Both groups lost weight, but the group taking Alli lost 2.54 lb more, which equates to an annual weight loss of 8.26 lb.
+Patients in this trial were placed on a restricted calorie diet and instructed to take either Alli or a placebo pill.
+Both groups lost weight, but the group taking Alli lost 2.54 pounds more, which equates to a potential annuallized weight loss of 8.26 pounds on Alli.

-We can conclude from the available research that Alli is effective for weight loss in patients who are slightly overweight, moderately overweight and obese, as it has been proven to work in all categories of obesity.
+We will conclude from the available research that Alli is effective for weight loss in patients who are slightly overweight, moderately overweight and obese, as it has been proven to work in all three types of patient populations.

 How Does Alli Work?